 - 5 PSAA is specified under the Local Audit and Accountability Act 2014 (the 2014 Act) and the Regulations as the appointing person for principal local government bodies in England, including local police bodies. - 6 PSAA's responsibilities as an appointing person include appointing auditors to opted-in bodies, setting fees, and monitoring the quality of auditors' work provided under our contracts with audit firms.
 More information about PSAA is available on our website. - 7 During 2017, PSAA made auditor appointments for the five years of the current appointing period, covering the audits of the financial statements of opted-in bodies for 2018/19 to 2022/23.
-A list of opted-in bodies and the audit firm PSAA has appointed as the auditor is available on the auditor appointments page of our website.
+A list of opted-in bodies and the audit firm PSAA has appointed as the auditor of each body is available on the auditor appointments page of our website.

-2018/19 scale fees
+2019/20 scale fees

-- 8 PSAA has set the fee scale for 2018/19 on the basis that individual scale fees for all opted-in bodies are the fees applicable for 2017/18 with a reduction of 23 per cent.
-This gives opted-in bodies the benefit of the cost savings achieved in the recent audit procurement, and continues the practice of averaging firms' costs so that all bodies benefit from the same proportionate savings, irrespective of the firm appointed to a particular opted-in body.
-It also passes on the benefit of economies which PSAA is making in its own operating costs. - 9 The fee reduction for 2018/19 follows the significant reductions in scale fees made by the Audit Commission between 2012/13 and 2015/16.
-In part those reductions were possible as a result of a significant reduction in the staffing and activities of the Audit Commission as it prepared for closure.
+- 8 PSAA has set the 2019/20 fee scale on the basis that individual scale audit fees for opted-in bodies are maintained at the same level as 2018/19 unless there are specific circumstances which require otherwise.
+This continues to give opted-in bodies the benefit of the cost savings achieved in the audit procurement, and continues the practice of averaging firms' costs so that all bodies benefit from the same proportionate savings, irrespective of the firm appointed to a particular audited body.
+It also passes on the benefit of economies which PSAA has made in its own operating costs. - 9 Maintaining 2019/20 fees at the same level as 2018/19 follows the significant reductions in scale fees made by the Audit Commission between 2012/13 and 2015/16.
+In part those reductions were possible as a result of a significant reduction in the staffing and a contraction of the activities of the Audit Commission as it prepared for closure.